Table of Contents

 We all dislike SPAM, and most of us go to considerable lengths to avoid it.
 Any unsolicited email constitutes SPAM, not just commercial advertisements.
-When someone subscribes to a mailing list, they have agreed to take down the barriers between themselves and the outside world for messages about a specific topic but about that topic only.
+When someone subscribes to a mailing list, they have agreed to take down the barriers between themselves and SPAMMERS for messages about a specific topic but about that topic only.

-When you post off topic, you are breaking your compact with your fellow subscribers and subjecting them to what they will likely perceive as unsolicited email, if not an outright imposition.
+When you post off topic, you are breaking your compact with your fellow subscribers and subjecting them to what they will likely perceive as unsolicited email.
 That is the reason staying on topic is the cardinal rule of mailing lists.
 So, please, if a listadmin calls a halt to a topic, stop messaging and don't start an argument over whether the thread was or was not on topic.
 That judgment is solely the prerogative of the listadmin.